oracle-livelabs/em-omc/logging-analytics/oke-monitoring-la/loganalytics-explorer-gui/log-explorer-gui.md

     - In the textbox enter the text **LoadBalancer**  and click on the resultant **LoadBalancer** text.
 A list of all available Load Balancers will be displayed.
         ![load-balancers-list](./images/load-balancers-list.png)

     - Select the Load Balancer from which logs needs to be collected.
-And click **Next**
+Click **Next**
         ![select-load-balancer-click-next](./images/select-load-balancer-click-next.png)

     - Configure Service Connector Panel will be displayed.
 Click on **Configure Log Collection** button.